In this tutorial, we will see how to convert a PIE executable into a library.

 >>> crackme101.write("libcrackme101.so")

-libcrackme101.so is now a library that export one function: check_found.
+libcrackme101.so is now a library that exports one function: check_found.

 >>> import lief